Hooks and SimProcedures in Detail

 addr is expected to be the address you'd like to call,

-args are the arguments you'd like to call it with, and
+args is the tuple of arguments you'd like to call it with, and

 continue_at is the name of another method in your SimProcedure class that you'd like execution to continue at when it returns.